sergiosolorzano/TalkomicApp-Unity/README.md

 ## Project
 Watching a sound wave or unrelated images for a podcast that is published in a platform that supports video and images can be dull.

-We propose asking a trio of AI models, bundled in a [Unity](https://unity.com/) built app named Talkomic, that transcribe the audio to text and generate contexual images closely tied to the transcribed text.
+We propose asking a trio of AI models, bundled in a [Unity](https://unity.com/) project, to transcribe the audio to text and generate contexual images closely tied to the transcribed text.

 <img width="1000" alt="diagram-flow" src="https://github.com/sergiosolorzano/TalkomicApp-Unity/assets/24430655/0c19dd3a-9dd4-42a8-a59d-4838f2de49ba">
 <p>&nbsp;</p>

-The AI models in the Unity project of this repo are powered by Microsoft's cross-platform [OnnxRuntime](https://onnxruntime.ai/).

 We run two of the AI models locally, [Whisper-Tiny](https://huggingface.co/openai/whisper-tiny) and [stable diffusion in U-Net architecture](https://huggingface.co/CompVis/stable-diffusion-v1-4/tree/onnx); we access a third, [Chatgpt](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line&pivots=programming-language-csharp), remotely via an API.